andrejtrindade/star-splore/scraper/README.md

 ## Purpose

 This scraper will search [Lexaloffe's BBS](https://www.lexaloffle.com/bbs/) for PICO-8 "Featured Carts".

 No other categories or subcategires ("New Carts" in "Releases", "Work in Progess", "Jam" etc.) will be scraped.

+The scraper will also search game genres for carts in [Nerdy Teachers' Curated PICO-8 Games](https://nerdyteachers.com/PICO-8/Games/).

 ## Steps

-This scraper consists of 5 steps.
+This scraper consists of 6 steps.

 1. Reset the scraper, erasing temp and result files.
 Carts previously downloaded are not deleted.
 2. Scrape "Featured Carts" pages looking for posts linked.
 3. Scrape the posts found in the previous step looking for carts.
+4. Scrape game genres.
-4. Write result files.
+5. Write result files.
-5. Download scraped carts (optional).
+6. Download scraped carts (optional).

 Each step is executed by a python script.